 Holiday Host Family FAQ

 Hosts and students are matched on a rolling first-come, first-serve basis.
 Matches are also based on the information provided on the Host and Student Application Forms.
+The deadline to apply is December 15, 2018.

 Can I host more than one student?
 Or join with another family to host together?